-#10 – INVITATION TO LOVE: FRAGMENTED VIDEO DIARY
+with #10 – INVITATION TO LOVE: FRAGMENTED VIDEO DIARY

-by artist JORGOS LOUKAKOS
+a video by JORGOS LOUKAKOS

 The capacity for fantasy is an integral element of the therapeutic relationship.
 On a whole, human beings place enormous stock in the things they believe about themselves and the world around them.
 Often people don’t consider that perhaps their perception is flawed and that what they call fact might really be fable.
 Much of my therapeutic work, therefore, involves a process of unraveling the constructs and myths of perception clients have unknowingly erected, then found themselves trapped within.
 Time, gentle encouragement, and steady support can go a long way to helping clients perceive and experience the true futility of their unworkable fantasy-based solutions.